-4. MHO status is defined under the Health and Personal Social Care (Superannuation) Regulations (Northern Ireland) 1995 (the Regulations).
-In particular, section 76(14) of the Regulations states:

-"(14) In this regulation, "mental health officer" means-

-(a) an officer working whole-time on the medical or nursing staff of a hospital used wholly or partly for the treatment of people suffering from mental disorder, who devotes all, or almost all, of his time to the treatment or care of persons suffering from mental disorder;"

-5. The Regulations confirm that normal retirement age for members of the Scheme is age 60.
+- 4. MHO status is defined under the Health and Personal Social Care (Superannuation) Regulations (Northern Ireland) 1995 (the Regulations).
+In particular, section 76(14) of the Regulations states: - "(14) In this regulation, "mental health officer" means- - (a) an officer working whole-time on the medical or nursing staff of a hospital used wholly or partly for the treatment of people suffering from mental disorder, who devotes all, or almost all, of his time to the treatment or care of persons suffering from mental disorder;" - 5.
+The Regulations confirm that normal retirement age for members of the Scheme is age 60.
 However, under certain circumstances, members with MHO status are allowed to retire at age 55 without a reduction to pension entitlement.
 For this to happen, they must have 20 years MHO membership by the age of 50.
 After this, each additional year completed with MHO membership counts as double for pension benefit purposes.
-As such, they only need to complete a further five years before retirement on a full pension; meaning they can retire at age 55 with benefits as though they had worked till age 60.
+As such, they only need to complete a further five years before

-- 6. From July 1986 to July 1987 Mr L worked as a Day Care worker with adults with learning disabilities in Omagh Social Education Centre.
-He then took on a permanent role at the centre from July 1987 to July 1994. - 7.
-From July 1994 to July 2006, Mr L was employed as a Social Worker in the Health and Disability Programme in Sperrin Lakeland Health and Social Care Trust.
-Then he worked for the same care trust, from August 2006 to November 2009, as a Senior Social Worker. - 8.
-On 19 February 2015, Mr L's employer completed all the relevant forms in support for him to be awarded MHO status. - 9.
-On 6 May 2015, HSC wrote to Mr L and said that in order for him to receive MHO status he needed to meet the following requirements:

-"(a) that the member is on the medical or nursing staff of a hospital used wholly or partly for the treatment of people suffering for mental disorder; or

-(b) any other officer on the staff such as a hospital who is within a class designated by the department as MHO; and

-(c) that member devotes the whole or substantially the whole of their time to the direct (hands on) treatment or care of such persons; and

-(d) has held MHO status prior to 1 April 1995 and have not had a break in superannuable employment of 5 years of more."
+- retirement on a full pension; meaning they can retire at age 55 with benefits as though they had worked till age 60. - 6.
+From 10 April 1989 to 31 October 1998, Mr L was employed at Beechall Day Centre, where his employer confirmed that 95% of his work was devoted to the treatment and care of clients with learning disabilities or mental health issues. - 7.
+Mr L was then employed by Western Health and Social Care Trust from 1 October 1999 to present.
+On 10 October 2015, Mr L's employer wrote to HSC in support of Mr L's application for MHO status.
+It explained that 100% of Mr L's duties were treating people with learning disabilities or mental health issues. - 8.
+On 23 October 2015, HSC wrote to Mr L and said that in order for him to receive MHO status he needed to meet the following requirements: - "(a) that the member is on the medical or nursing staff of a hospital used wholly or partly for the treatment of people suffering from mental disorder; or - (b) any other officer on the staff such as a hospital who is within a class designated by the department as MHO; and - (c) that member devotes the whole or substantially the whole of their time to the direct (hands on) treatment or care of such persons; and - (d) has held MHO status prior to 1 April 1995 and have not had a break in superannuable employment of 5 years or more."

-HSC said that Mr L did not satisfy condition (a) and therefore was not entitled to MHO status.
+HSC said that Mr L did not satisfy condition (d) and therefore was not entitled to MHO status.